style-guides/JavaScript/README.md

 ### Strings

-- Single Quotes MUST be used for strings
+Double quotes MUST be used for strings.

+Since most languages use double quotes for strings, this reduces the friction in multi-language projects.

 ### Objects